IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 R-flag:
 : (1 bit) 'Router Advertisement' flag
-stating whether the PvD Option is followed (right after padding to the next 64 bits boundary) by a Router Advertisement message header (see section 4.2 of {{!RFC4861}}).
+stating whether the PvD Option header is followed (right after padding to the next 64 bits boundary) by a Router Advertisement message header (see section 4.2 of {{!RFC4861}}).
 The usage of the inner message header is described in {{host}}.